United States Army Recruiting Command

-The United States Army Recruiting Command (USAREC) is responsible for manning both the United States Army and the Army Reserve.
+The United States Army Recruiting Command (USAREC, yoo-ZUH-rek), located at Fort Knox, Kentucky, is responsible for the recruitment and accession of new Soldiers for the United States Army and Army Reserve.
 Recruiting operations are conducted throughout the United States, U.S. territories, and at U.S. military facilities in Europe, Asia, and the Middle East.
 This process includes the recruiting, medical and psychological examination, induction, and administrative processing of potential service personnel.

-USAREC is a major subordinate command under the United States Army Training and Doctrine Command (TRADOC), and is commanded by a Major General and assisted by a Deputy Commanding General (Brigadier General) and a Command Sergeant Major.
+USAREC is a major command of the United States Army (directly reporting to Headquarters, Department of the Army, or HQDA), and is commanded by a Lieutenant General and assisted by a Deputy Commanding General (Brigadier General) and a Command Sergeant Major.
 The Command employs nearly 15,000 military and civilian personnel, the majority being Soldiers that are screened and selected to serve on recruiting duty for three to four years.
 Upon completing their recruiting assignment, these Soldiers can either return to their primary military occupational specialty (MOS) or volunteer to remain in the recruiting career field; those that remain in the recruiting career field are considered cadre recruiters and comprise the majority of the enlisted leadership of the command, providing experience, training, and continuity to the recruiting force.

 History

+Revolutionary War to Civil War

 Recruiting for the U.S. Army began in 1775 with the raising and training of the Continentals to fight in the American Revolutionary War.
 The Command traces its organizational history to 1822, when Major General Jacob Jennings Brown, commanding general of the Army, initiated the General Recruiting Service.
-For much of the rest of the 19th century recruitment was left to the regimental recruiting parties, usually recruiting in their regional areas as was the practice in Europe.
+For much of the rest of the 19th century, recruitment was left to the regimental recruiting parties, usually recruiting in their regional areas as was the practice in Europe.

-Up to the commencement of the American Civil War two types of forces existed in the United States that performed their own recruiting: those for the Regular Army, and those for the state Militia.
+Up to the commencement of the American Civil War, two types of forces existed in the United States that performed their own recruiting: those for the Regular Army, and those for the state Militia.

 Due to severe shortage of troops after the first year of the war, conscription was introduced by both the Union and the Confederacy to enable continuing of operations on a thousand-mile front.
 Conscription was first introduced in the Confederacy by President Jefferson Davis on the recommendation by General Robert E. Lee on 16 April 1862.
 The United States Congress enacted by comfortable majorities the Enrollment Act of 1863 on 3 March after two weeks of debate.
 As a result, approximately 2,670,000 men were conscripted for federal and militia service by the Northern states.